swionrdhw/m3b-examples/m3b_sensor/README.md

 This is an arduino based code example for the M3B Demo Board to periodically read the on board sensors and send the data over mioty.

-This example can be used with a standalone M3B Demo Board or with the Swissphone M3B Extension with display.
+This example can be used with a standalone M3B Demo Board or with the Swissphone m.RADIO.
 This allows to also display the measured sensor data on the device and use a button to change the sending period.

 ## Getting Started